coderefinery/reproducible-research/guide.md

 workflow automation to software environment (containers).

+### Focus on concepts, and when to use which tool

+Try to explain better what the different tools are useful for, but don't go into details.
+In this lesson we are not trying to gain expertise in the various tools and master the details but rather we want to give an overview and show that many tools exist and try to give participant the right feel for which set of tools to approach for which type of problem.

 ### Questions to involve participants

 - Have you ever been unable to reproduce a scientific results from previous research by yourself or others?
 - What technical solutions do you use to manage repetitive tasks and/or complicated workflows?

 ### Timing